AnyChart/docs.anychart.com/Basic_Charts_Types/Polar_Chart.md

   ]);
 ```

-As you can see each point is represented by category set using name attribute and value set using y attribute.
+As you can see each point is represented by category set using x field and value set using y field.

 Here is a basic Polar sample: